-- Fast and Easy Project modeling. - No decision made for you, your pipe = your rules ! - Based on 20+ years of experience in the field. - Generative end-user GUI: zero code needed. - Modular and Extendable pure-python architecture. - Python 2.7+ and 3.6+ compatible. - Embeddable in PyQt5, PyQt4 and PySide based applications. - Tested under Windows and Linux. - There's an example project so you can start experimenting in less than 5 minutes !
+- Fast and Easy Project modeling. - No decision made for you, your pipe = your rules ! - Based on 20+ years of experience in the field. - Generative end-user GUI: zero code needed. - Modular and Extendable pure-python architecture. - Plugin system for zero/low code modularity. - Python 2.7+ and 3.6+ compatible. - Embeddable in PyQt4, PySide, PyQt5, PySide2 and Blender applications. - Tested under Windows and Linux. - There's an example project so you can start experimenting in less than 5 minutes !